Esc

 What users see

-The Custom Pipelines list shows all available pipelines in the workspace, including status, category, schedule, last run, creator, and pipeline type.
-Temporal pipelines are marked with a Temporal badge.
+The Custom Pipelines list shows all available pipelines in the workspace, including status, category, schedule, last run, and creator.

 Each pipeline has a detail page with: